-- GAWR: Gross Axle Weight Rating is the maximum permissible weight for an axle.
-This takes into consideration the weakest link in the tire, wheel, brakes, hubs, axle, springs, and attaching parts.
-For example, if the axle is rated at 6,000 pounds and the tires are rated at 2,540 pounds each, the maximum GAWR would be 5,080 pounds. - GVWR: Gross Vehicle Weight Rating is the maximum permissible weight of this trailer when fully loaded.
-It includes all weight at the trailer axle(s) and tongue or pin.
-The GVWR is equal to or greater than the sum of the Unloaded Vehicle Weight plus the Cargo Carrying Capacity. - UVW: Unloaded Vehicle Weight is the weight of this trailer as built at the factory.
-It also includes all weight at the trailer axle(s) and tongue or pin.
-If applicable, it also includes full generator fluids, including fuel, engine oil, and coolants.
-The UVW does not include cargo, fresh water, LP gas, or dealer installed accessories. - ccc: Cargo Carrying Capacity is equal to GVWR minus each of the following: U V W, full fresh (potable) water weight (including water heater), full LP Gas weight. - GVW: Gross Vehicle Weight is the weight of the unit with all items and supplies that are loaded into the unit at any point in time.
+- GAWR: Gross Axle Weight Rating is the maximum permissible weight for an axle - GCWR: Gross Combination Weight Rating is the value specified by the manufacturer of the vehicle as the maximum allowable loaded weight of this motorhome and any towed trailer or towed vehicle. - GVWR: Gross Vehicle Weight Rating is the maximum permissible weight of this fully loaded motorhome.
+The GVWR is equal to or greater than the sum of the Unloaded Vehicle Weight plus the Cargo Carrying Capacity. - UVW: Unloaded Vehicle Weight is the weight of this motorhome as built at the factory with full fuel, engine oil, and coolants.
+The UVW does not include cargo, fresh water, PROPANE gas, or dealer installed accessories. - CCC: Cargo Carrying Capacity is equal to GVWR minus each of the following: UVW, full fresh (potable) water weight (including water heater), full PROPANE-Gas weight and SCWR. - GVW: Gross Vehicle Weight is the weight of the unit with all items and supplies that are loaded into the unit at any point in time. - number of sleeping positions multiplied by 154 pounds (70 kilograms).